(one synonym : Coesa viduella Walker, 1866)

 as well as

-The Caterpillar appears yellow, although it is actually brown, but it has a double row of yellow spots along its back, and smaller yellow spots and lines along its sides.
+The caterpillar appears yellow, although it is actually grey-brown, but it has a double row of yellow spots along its back, and smaller yellow spots and lines along its sides.
 It is covered by very fine delicate long white setae.
 It lacks the first pair of ventral prolegs.
 It grows to a length of about 2 cms.

-After about a month, the grey adult moth emerges It has a filigree pattern of dark lines on the forewings.
+After about a month, the grey adult moth emerges It has a pattern of several zigzag dark lines across the forewings, except for one darker gently curved line across the middle.
+The hindwings are grey with dark veins.
 The wingspan is about 3 cms.
 The males and females are similar.

 The eggs are laid in neat rows on a leaf of a foodplant.